-The 48-gallon tank replaces a 37.5-gallon tank on diesel-powered 2016 Super Duty trucks and 35-gallon tank on gasoline-powered 2016 Super Duty trucks.
-The new tank is available with the long-box Crew Cab models, Ford has announced.
+The 48-gallon tank replaces a 37.5-gallon tank on diesel-powered 2016 Ford Super Duty trucks and 35-gallon tank on gasoline-powered 2016 Super Duty trucks.
+The new tank is available with the long-box Crew Cab trucks, Ford Motor Co. has announced.

 The diesel-powered trucks are equipped with a larger-capacity diesel exhaust fluid tank, which increases 2.5 gallons to 7.5 gallons.

-The Super Duty trucks have begun shipping and will be available in the fall.
+The new Ford Super Duty trucks have begun shipping and will be available in Fall 2016.

 Originally posted on Automotive Fleet